illyfrancis/scribble/docs/draft.md

 ## Background

-The purpose of this document is to provide high-level design for VUS system and to outline the integration approach with its external dependencies.
+The purpose of this document is to state the design assumptions and to provide high-level design for VUS system and also to outline the integration approach with its external dependencies.
 The design is based on the business requirements document (BRD) titled `P6 ????` prepared by `??? author ???` that captures the business drivers and the detail description of the business requirements.

-The reader of this document should refer to the business requirements document to grasp the full business context on which the solution design is based.
+The reader of this document should refer to the business requirements document to grasp the full business context on which the high-level design is based.

 ## Audience ???

 This document is prepared for (???
 Who is the target audience ???).

+???
+Do I need this section ???

 ## Assumptions